shyampurk/kitchen-tracker/HwBuildAndInstall.md

 		- Select the firmware image from the downloaded folder [HMSoft.bin]
 		- Enter the right COM Port number on COM Port
 		- Click on Load Image button to start burning the firmware to the HM-10 BLE module
-		- Wait for the pop-up Download Completed Successfully
+		- Wait for the pop-up message 'Download Completed Successfully'

 ### Upgrade and Build Application Software: